sanderdekroon/parlant/README_DOCS.md

 `groupBy()` - Will trigger a BadMethodCallException as this is unimplemented.

 `inRandomOrder()` - Will trigger a BadMethodCallException as this is unimplemented.

-## Branches
-- master: pretty much non-existing.
-- develop: development version of the packagist library
-- plugin: master/stable version of the Parlant WordPress plugin
-- plugin-dev: development version of the Parlant WordPress plugin